NVP/SOAP Express Checkout

 Fraud Management Filters

-Fraud Management Filters (FMF) provide you filters that identify potentially fraudulent transactions.
-There are 2 categories of filters:
+Fraud Management Filters (FMF) identify potentially fraudulent transactions.
+There are two types of filters:

-Basic filters screen against data such as the country of origin and the value of transactions.
-PayPal provides basic filters for Business accounts and Website Payments Pro (previously known as Website Payments Pro) accounts.
+Basic filters.
+Screen against data, such as the country of origin and the value of transactions.
+PayPal provides basic filters for Business accounts and PayPal Payments Pro accounts (formerly Website Payments Pro).

-Advanced filters screen data such as credit card and addresses information, lists of high-risk indicators, and additional transaction characteristics.
-Website Payments Pro merchants can upgrade to use these filters.
+Advanced filters.
+Screen data, such as credit card and addresses information, lists of high-risk indicators, and additional transaction characteristics.
+PayPal Payments Pro merchants can upgrade to use these filters.

 Note: Using advanced filters might incur additional charges.